iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 Self-hosted Linked Data visualizations should be extremely easy to share and to use for professionals in other areas of human activity, from aerospace engineering to fine arts.

 [TODO: target this better to the book writing use case]

-### Plugin support

-The range of available visualizations is infinite, and it would be impossible to accommodate any possible use case in one software package.
-Users might want to create their own visualizations for their very specific needs.
-These thoughts call for a plugin approach [TODO], where a visualization toolkit can be extended using predefined hooks via third-party plugins.

 ### Embeddability